alamiamin3/cpp-modules/README.md

 # C++ Modules

 This repository contains a set of modules from 1337(42 Network ) cursus for learning and practicing C++ programming language concepts.
-Each module focuses on a specific aspect of C++ programming, providing examples, exercises, and explanations to help you understand and master the topic.
+Each module focuses on a specific aspect of C++ programming, providing examples, exercises, and explanations to help you understand the topic.

 ## Modules Overview